mturk/svcbatch/docs/README.md

 ### Apache Tomcat

-SvcBatch can be used to run Apache Tomcat by calling `catalina.bat` via custom batch file wrapper.
+SvcBatch can be used to run Apache Tomcat by calling **catalina.bat** from custom batch file wrapper.

 Check [Apache Tomcat](examples/apachetomcat.md) for more details

 ### Python

-SvcBatch enables any `server` application written in Python, to be run as native Windows service.
+SvcBatch enables any *"server"* like application written in Python, to run as native Windows service.

 Check [Python section](examples/python.md) for more details